 The goal of this South African, Zimbabwean, and Argentinian RCT (in centres with known dietary calcium deficiency) to determine the effect of calcium supplementation before, and in the first half of, pregnancy on hypertension and other pregnancy outcomes.
-Between July 2011 and Feb 2012, there was recruitment at 3 sites in South Africa and one in Zimbabwe.
-In between March 2013 and July 2014, there was recruitment at six sites in Argentina.

 Calcium supplementation commenced before pregnancy will reduce the incidence of pre-eclampsia more effectively than does supplementation starting at 20 weeks’ gestation.